dkr88/CemuGLCacheBackup/README.md

 You **MUST** configure the appropriate settings in this file before running.
 This XML file must be placed in the same directory as this script/exe.

-First, open the NVIDIA GLCache folder in Windows Explorer.
+1. Open the NVIDIA GLCache folder in Windows Explorer.
 It will be something like:
 `C:\Users\<UserName>\AppData\Local\NVIDIA\GLCache`

-Keep opening the folders in the `GLCache` folder until you come to a folder containing at least one `.bin` file and one `.toc` file.
+2. Keep opening the folders in the `GLCache` folder until you come to a folder containing at least one `.bin` file and one `.toc` file.

-Copy this folder path and paste it in the `<glCacheDir>` element in the XML file.
+3. Copy this folder path and paste it in the `<glCacheDir>` element in the XML file.

-Now I recommend deleting all of the `.bin` and `.toc` files in this directory so you're starting fresh.
+4. Delete all of the `.bin` and `.toc` files in this directory so you're starting fresh.

-Launch CEMU normally (without this script) and run any game.
+5. Launch CEMU normally (without this script) and run any game.
 Let the game start, then check the folder again and you should now see a `.bin` and a `.toc` file.
 Copy the file name from the `.bin` file (without the extension) and paste it in the `<glCacheCemuId>` element in the XML file.

 The XML file should look something like this:
 ```
 <?xml version="1.0" encoding="UTF-8" ?>
 <config>